tbroyer/blog.ltgt.net/_posts/2024-01-21-web-component-properties.md

 <aside role="doc-pullquote presentation" aria-hidden=true>Have your properties reflect attributes by default.</aside>

-The way reflection is defined is that the source of truth is the attribute value: getting the property will actually parse the attribute value, and setting the property will _stringify_ the value into the attribute (note that this means possibly setting the attribute to an _invalid_ value that will be _corrected_ by the getter; an example of this is setting the `type` property of an `input` element to an unknown value: it will be reflected in the attribute as-is, but the getter will correct it `text`).
+The way reflection is defined is that the source of truth is the attribute value: getting the property will actually parse the attribute value, and setting the property will _stringify_ the value into the attribute.
+Note that this means possibly setting the attribute to an _invalid_ value that will be _corrected_ by the getter.
+An example of this is setting the `type` property of an `input` element to an unknown value: it will be reflected in the attribute as-is, but the getter will correct it `text`.
+Another example where this is required behavior is with dependent attributes like those of `progress` or `meter` elements: without this you'd have to be very careful setting properties in the _right order_ to avoid invalid combinations and having your set value immediately rewritten, but this behavior makes it possible to update properties in any order as the interaction between them are resolved internally and exposed by the getters: you can for example set the `value` to a value upper than `max` (on getting, `value` would be normalized to its default value) and then update the `max` (on getting, value could now return the value you previously set, because it wasn't actually rewritten on setting).
+Actually, these are not _technically_ reflected then as they have specific rules, but at least they're consistent with _actual_ reflected properties; for the purpose of this article, I'll consider them as reflected properties though.

 This is at least how it _theoretically_ works; in practice, the parsed value can be _cached_ to avoid parsing every time the property is read; but note that there can be several properties reflecting the same attribute (the most known one probably being `className` and `classList` both reflecting the `class` attribute).
 Reflected properties can also have additional options, depending on their type, that will change the behavior of the getter and setter, not unlike WebIDL extended attributes.

-Just like with WebIDL coercion rules, some HTML reflection rules clearly exist only for backwards compatibility (e.g. the [_limited to only positive numbers with fallback_](https://html.spec.whatwg.org/multipage/common-dom-interfaces.html#limited-to-only-non-negative-numbers-greater-than-zero-with-fallback) option for reflecting `unsigned long` properties).
 Also note that HTML only defines reflection for a limited set of types (if looking only at primitive/simple types, only non-nullable and nullable strings and enumerations, `long`, `unsigned long`, and `double` are covered, and none of the narrower integer types, big integers, or the `unrestricted double` that allows `NaN` and infinity).

 You can see how Mozilla tests the compliance of their built-in elements [in the Gecko repository](https://github.com/mozilla/gecko-dev/blob/master/dom/html/test/reflect.js) (the `ok` and `is` assertions are defined in their [`SimpleTest`](https://github.com/mozilla/gecko-dev/blob/master/testing/mochitest/tests/SimpleTest/SimpleTest.js) testing framework).
 And here's the Web Platform Tests' [reflection harness](https://github.com/web-platform-tests/wpt/blob/master/html/dom/reflection.js), with data for each built-in element in sibling files, that [almost every browser pass](https://wpt.fyi/results/html/dom).

-It's still not clear to me whether the rules that will pass an invalid value to the attribute, to be corrected by the property getter is something worth emulating, or if it's part of those backwards-compatibility rules.
-I'll assuming they're worth it for now.

 ### Events